What caused of the collapse of the Soviet Union?

 Fall of the Berlin Wall

-On June 12, 1987, U.S. President Ronald Reagan visit Berlin, which had been divided between the democratic western half of the city and the Soviet eastern half but a massive wall.
+On June 12, 1987, US President Ronald Reagan visited Berlin, which had been divided between the democratic western half of the city and the Soviet eastern half by a massive wall.

-During his visit, Reagan famously calling for Gorbachev to 'tear down this wall' during a speech.
+During his visit, Reagan famously called for Gorbachev to 'tear down this wall' during a speech.

 Over two years later, in November 1989, a series of large public protests in East Germany broke out that called for an end to Soviet control.

-These protests initially quashed by the Soviet-backed government, but it only led to more uprisings.
+These protests were initially quashed by the Soviet-backed government, but it only led to more uprisings.

-In the same month, the Berlin Wall was suddenly torn down by massive crowds of the general public.
+In the same month, parts of the Berlin Wall were suddenly torn down by massive crowds of the general public.

 People used sledgehammers and machinery to break through the structure.
 Soviet soldiers on guard no longer stopped the people and people started fleeing from the Soviet eastern half into the west.